Introduction to CSS Text Outline

 -webkit-text-stroke: length | color

-Here, the parameter length defines the width of the stroke, while the color defines the color of the outline.
-As explained before, this is an experimental property that is supported by browsers that have WebKit support.
-Also, while including in the CSS code, this property is prefixed with the keyword ‘WebKit’ for the same purpose.
+Here, the parameter length defines the width of the stroke, while the color defines the outline’s color.
+As mentioned earlier, this experimental property is only supported by browsers with WebKit support.
+When including this property in the CSS code, it must be prefixed with the keyword ‘WebKit’ for compatibility with those browsers.

 Syntax: